Harmannz/Naive-Bayes/jars/README.md

 Using the supplied example files:
 > `java -jar runnable.jar ../resources/spamLabelled.dat ../resources/spamUnlabelled.dat`

+#### Note: if no arguments are supplied, the program will resort to the default files in resources
 ## 2. Source Jar
 Import the source jar file into your change/inspect the code.